BettercareHealth/bettercare/nc/nc-1.md

 1. Any infant who is not breathing at all, is breathing poorly or gasping
 2. Any infant who has central cyanosis
-3. Any infant who has a heart rate below 100 per minute
+3. Any infant who has a heart rate below 100&nbsp;per minute

 > Ventilation is indicated if the infant does not breathe well.